Pricing

 Because I don’t manage assets or sell products, my recommendations are based solely on what’s best for you — not on how much you invest or what you buy.

-It’s impossible for any commercial relationship to completely eradicate all conflicts of interest, but I believe the hourly / fixed-fee model minimizes them.
+It’s impossible for any commercial relationship to completely eradicate all conflicts of interest, but I believe the flat fee / hourly model minimizes them.